 - I have other health conditions.
 How can I best manage these conditions together?

 - Do I need to restrict my activities?

 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 Don't hesitate to ask other questions.
 Take a family member or friend along to your appointment, if possible, to help you remember the information you'll receive.

 Your doctor is likely to ask you a number of questions, including:

-- Have you recently gotten over another illness?
+- Have you recently been sick or have you recovered from another illness?

 - Have you traveled out of the country recently?

 - Does anything seem to improve your symptoms?